General election day is Nov.

-The following are searchable lists of candidates who have filed to run in Northern Minnesota compiled by KAXE News, per the Secretary of State's 2026 candidate filings database.
+The following are lists of candidates who filed for office in Northern Minnesota compiled by KAXE News, per the Secretary of State's 2026 candidate filings database.

 Not sure which districts you're in?
 Visit the Minnesota Legislature's Who Represents Me? tool or your local county elections office.